Cpt-Falconator/CNE-SIFA2/README.md

 A few intermediate steps require SSH'ing onto the JenkinsVM and declaring some environment variables, however this only has to be done once, or whenever these variables are changed.

 ## Future Improvements
 The project as a whole was a failure and did not meet the MVP in a few regards.
-These are to follow;<br>
+These are to follow; <br>
-- GIT Polling to Jenkins failed to connect, meaning automatic builds did not take place.
 - The tests when through a few issues, firstly it was not achieving full coverage, resulting in a fail, but still a successsful Jenkins build, secondly, failed to even run the tests due to a port binding conflict.
 - Server Error of 500 or 502.
 The Nginx failed to communicate with the frontend or backend.
 - There were a few "data breaches" resulting in condidential files being pushed to git, these being the database endpoints, username and passwords.